 - 3.2.a.1.
-Prior to entry into the program fellows must have successfully completed a residency program that satisfies 3.2., excluding transitional year programs. - 3.2.b.
+Prerequisite education for entry into a pediatric emergency medicine program must include the satisfactory completion of an ACGME-accredited emergency medicine, pediatrics, or combined internal medicine-pediatrics residency program that satisfies the requirements listed in 3.2.
+(Core) - 3.2.b.
 Fellow Eligibility Exception

-The Review Committee for Emergency Medicine will allow the following exception to the fellowship eligibility requirements:
+The Review Committee for Emergency Medicine and the Review Committee for Pediatrics will allow the following exception to the fellowship eligibility requirements: